patilninad/Silicon-Photonics-Integrated-Circuit-Design/README.md

   2) Data Centres.
   3) Imaging Applications.
 # EPDA(Electronic Photonic Design Automation) Tools:-
-1) Synopsys - RSoft Component Design Suite, OptSim Circuit, OptoDesigner
+1) Synopsys Tools -
+  a) RSoft Component Design Suite(Used for component Modeling/Design and simulation)
+  b) OptSim Circuit(Used for designing optical circuits)
+  c) OptoDesigner (Used for performing layout of the PIC chip)
-2) MentorGraphics - Calibre
+2) MentorGraphics - Calibre (Used for performing DRC)
 3) AIM Photonics Foundry - Educational PDK(Process Design Kit)